amaan4152/3DPoseEvaluator/README.md

 Extra flags of interest (all flags have to be after `docker run` and preceed the name of the image:
  - `--rm`: remove the container when its job is done
  - `--gpus all`: given that you have a supported Linux distro, use this flag to utilize GPU compute capabilities.
 Setup guide for NVIDIA container toolkit: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html

+ 5. A file named **raw_data.csv** will pop up in the `output` directory.
+The first set of columns is the OTS data and the latter set is the model's pose data.
+The data tag order is as follows for OTS and pose data:
+    1. `THETA`: joint angle
+    2. `POS-X`: x-coordinate
+    3. `POS-Y`: y-coordinate
+    4. `POSE-Z`: z-coordinate